Chart Color Schemes

 Employment

-Dernancourt has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 1.5%, lower than Greater Adelaide's 3.9%.
+Dernancourt has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate was 1.5% as of December 2025.
 Employment growth over the past year was estimated at 1.7%.

-In contrast, accommodation & food employs just 5.0% of local workers, below Greater Adelaide's 6.8%.
-The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over a 12-month period ending in September 2025, employment increased by 1.7%, alongside labour force growth of 1.7%, keeping unemployment broadly flat at around 3.9%.
-This contrasts with Greater Adelaide where employment rose by 3.0% and unemployment fell to 3.8%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dernancourt's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, assuming constant industry-specific growth rates.
+This contrasts with Greater Adelaide's employment rise of 4.2% and labour force growth of 3.9%.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dernancourt's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment